ldravidu/ai-blog-app/README.md

-# ai-blog-app
+# AI Blog App

-A web app to convert a YouTube video to a blog using AI
+A web app to convert a YouTube video link to a blog article using Artificial Intelligence.